 Another way to solve this problem is to compress the media files from within PowerPoint.
-This is easily done by clicking on File > Info, then select Compress Media under Media Size and Performance.
+This is quickly done by clicking on File > Info, then selecting Compress Media under Media Size and Performance.
 Select the right option from the pop-up menu, then sit back and wait for the program to compress all files.

 6] Open Microsoft PowerPoint in Safe Mode